-One of the first things that comes to mind while talking to Professor Kamakoti Veezhinathan from Indian Institute of Technology, Madras (Chennai), is that he is keen on using new tech as a means to an end.
+One of the first things that come to mind while talking to Professor Kamakoti Veezhinathan from the Indian Institute of Technology, Madras (Chennai), is that he is keen on using new tech as a means to an end.
 His thumb rule is that artificial intelligence should act as a bridge to bring all disciplines together.
-Now as the head of the Artificial Intelligence Task Force set up by Ministry of Commerce and Industry, Government of India, he, along with the other Task Force members are doing precisely that.
+Now as the head of the Artificial Intelligence Task Force set up by the Ministry of Commerce and Industry, Government of India, he, along with the other Task Force members are doing precisely that.

 Meet The AI Task Force: